 Research

-25. Research should be sufficiently funded and undertaken to develop an improved evidence base on effective interventions supporting prisoners and probationers with mental disorders, and with respect to the implementation of mental health policies and practices in the penal system.
+25. Research should be sufficiently funded and undertaken to develop an improved evidence base on effective interventions supporting prisoners and probationers with mental disorders, and work towards the implementation of mental health policies and practices in the penal system.